WHAT IS A KETOGENIC DIET? KETOSIS DIET EXPLAINED

-Even celebrities like Kim Kardashian and Lebron James have been experimenting with it.
+Even celebrities like Kim Kardashian and Lebron James have been experimenting with the ketogenic diet.

 Like every new buzzword or dieting style that does the rounds in the fitness industry, it is important to fundamentally understand the trend before you attempt to implement it.

-Put simply, a keto diet is a low carbohydrate diet which puts the body into a state of ketosis.
+Put simply, a ketogenic diet is a low-carbohydrate diet which puts the body into a state of ketosis.

 Fat : 60 – 70%